-Response: This proposed amendment to the original 2008 CDP, the amended 2009 CDP, the amended 2015 CDP addresses all applicable development code sections.
-The detailed development plan provisions outlined under OCMC 17.65.060 will be addressed upon submittal of the DDP as required.
+Response: This proposed amendment to the original 2008 CDP, the amended 2009 CDP, and the amended 2015 CDP addresses all applicable development code sections.
+The detailed development plan provisions outlined under OCMC 17.65.060 will be addressed upon submittal of the DDP for site buildings as required.
 The proposed changes and replat/subdivision meet the thresholds pursuant to OCMC 17.65.80.
 B, and are subject to a Type III review.